Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 As a medical device manufacturer I would like to know which classification my product has in order to know which measures must be taken.

-- [ ] The application determines the correct classification based on the algorithm described in Annex
+- [x] The application determines the correct classification based on the algorithm described in Annex
   VIII MDR
 - [ ] The application is reachable via a web site and via the app stores of Android and Apple
-- [ ] The application is available in English, German and French language
+- [x] The application is available in English, German and French language
-- [ ] The application allows the user to change a previous made decision
+- [x] The application allows the user to change a previous made decision
-- [ ] Before the user starts the classification, he has to confirm the he knows the specific definitions regarding to the classification
+- [x] Before the user starts the classification, he has to confirm the he knows the specific definitions regarding to the classification
-- [ ] Before the user starts the classification, he has to confirm the he knows the implementing rules regarding to the classification
+- [x] Before the user starts the classification, he has to confirm the he knows the implementing rules regarding to the classification
-- [ ] Before the user starts the classification, he has to confirm that the device is a medical device
+- [x] Before the user starts the classification, he has to confirm that the device is a medical device
-- [ ] The implementing rule 3.5 is covered by the algorithm

 #### R2 Definitions specific to classification rules